Payment gateway – what is it and how does it work?

 • Payment service provider, or the payment processor – is a third-party company that provides the payment processing services to merchants, such as the payment gateway, card issuing, risk and fraud management solutions, acquiring and global payment methods, among other things.

-• Merchant – this is any party who sells goods and services, through an online and/or in-store shop.
+• Merchant – this is any party that sells goods and services, through an online and/or in-store shop.

-• Customer, or cardholder – the individual who initiates the purchase of a merchant’s good or service.
+• Customer, or cardholder – the individual who initiates the purchase of a merchant’s goods or services.

 • Acquirer, acquiring bank or acquiring member – the financial institution that processes card payments on behalf of merchants.
-One of their main roles is to securely route the card payment data on to the card schemes (more on this below) for authorisation by the issuer.
+One of their main roles is to securely route the card payment data to the card schemes for authorisation by the issuer.

 • Payment gateway – the technology used by merchants to authenticate and securely transfer payment data between the acquirer, issuer and card schemes.
 Once the payment has been authorised and approved by the acquirer, the payment gateway sends a verification message back to the merchant.